 What is Dry Socket?

 Dry socket happens when healing is interrupted.
 There are a number of possible reasons you might be more likely to develop dry socket.
 If the gum tissue is already inflamed or infected when you have the tooth removed, it’s more likely.
 Smoking and tobacco use also inhibit healing and make dry socket more likely.
 Of course, it’s important to follow all of your dentist or oral surgeon’s care instructions completely to maximize your healing.
-Following directions about rinsing, cleaning, and brushing poorly will can cause serious healing problems, including but not limited to dry socket.
+Not following directions about rinsing, cleaning, and brushing can cause serious healing problems, including—but not limited to—dry socket.
 Using a straw to drink before your gums have healed completely is likely to pull the clot out and cause dry socket, so it’s vital to follow your care team’s instructions about using straws.

 The risk of developing dry socket is present the entire time the hole is healing up.
 Usually, the gums close up in 7-10 days, but people do not all heal at exactly the same rate.
 You need to trust your care team and stay in communication with them while you are healing.
 Keep all appointments for follow up care, and call your care team right away if you have excessive pain, if you develop a foul taste in the mouth, if you have excessive swelling, or if you begin to run a fever after a tooth extraction.